IBM-Watson/wex-wdc-alchemylanguage/README.md

 The Bluemix documentation can be found [here] (https://www.ng.bluemix.net/docs/)

+Navigate to the Bluemix dashboard and create a new application with Liberty for Java.

 A new AlchemyAPI service must be created via the ACE Bluemix web UI.
 The AlchemyAPI service cannot be created via the command line.
-Navigate to https://bluemix.net and use the UI to create a new AlchemyAPI service.
+Navigate to the Bluemix dashboard and create a new AlchemyAPI service.
 Notice that you are required to provide your AlchemyAPI key when the service is created.
+Notice also that you must supply the name of the application you just created.
 For the sake of the example, we have chosen to name the service `wex-AlchemyLanguage`.
 Notice that "user-provided" is the only available service plan for AlchemyAPI right now.

-Return to the dashboard and create a new application with Liberty for Java.
-Bind your AlchemyAPI service to your new application.

 ### Configuring and Deploying the Watson Alchemy Language Web Service in Bluemix

+Clone this Git repository, or download the zip, extract, and navigate to the repository directory on the commandline.

 The example Bluemix application uses a `manifest.yml` file to specify the application name, services bindings, and basic application settings.
 Using a manifest simplifies distribution and deployment of CloudFoundry applications.